noodlemctwoodle/SentinelCodeGuard/README.md

 ---

-**SentinelCodeGuard** - Professional development toolkit for Microsoft Sentinel Analytics Rules
+**SentinelCodeGuard** - A development toolkit for Microsoft Sentinel Analytics Rules